cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 1. Navigate back to the `~/data-analyses` and install the portfolio requirements with `pip install -r portfolio/requirements.txt`
-2. Then run `python portfolio/portfolio.py build my_report` to build your report
+2. Run `python portfolio/portfolio.py build my_report` to build your report
    - **Note:** `my_report.yml` will be replaced by the name of your `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
    - Your build will be located in: `data-analyses/portfolio/my_report/_build/html/index.html`
 3. Add the files using `git add` and commit your progress!